-Once a sales order is created (converted from a Proposal) it becomes locked and changes must be completed through a formal change order process.
-This best practice is designed to protect you from customers who make changes but then never pay for the modifications they requested.
+Once a sales order is created (converted from a Proposal), it becomes locked, and changes must be completed through a formal change order process.
+This best practice is designed to protect you from customers who make changes but never pay for their requested modifications.

 The typical process for a job is as follows: